-Application deadlines apply.
+Application deadlines apply only for students applying for provisional or full major status in either Management Information Systems or Operations Management.
 Students with 45 or more college-level credits, a cumulative GPA of 2.50 or higher for all college-level coursework, and a Western cumulative GPA (if any courses have been completed at Western) of 2.50 or higher may apply regardless of how many business courses have been completed.
 Students who have not completed the eight business foundation courses will be admitted as pre-majors.

 Please note: For the BA in Business Administration, students have several choices of concentration, but are not guaranteed full major status in any specific concentration area in the case of capacity constraints.
 Some concentrations within the Business Administration BA require an additional application for full major status, while other concentrations automatically accept students as full majors if they have completed all eight foundation courses with the required GPAs.
 See the CBE application webpage and department webpages for each concentration’s full-major admissions requirements.